jakobgetz/wat-the-wasm.nvim/README.md

 Use these commands on your `.wat` files to explore the assembler.
 ```
 :Wat2Wasm     -- display WebAssembly Text as WebAssembly binary
-:Wat2Wat      -- display WebAssembly Text, with the information the WebAssembly binary contains
+:Wat2Wat      -- display WebAssembly Text with the information the WebAssembly binary contains
 :WatTheWasm   -- display WebAssembly Text as WebAssembly binary with verbose information
 :WatRevert    -- revert back to the original WebAssembly Text
 ```